dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 %%EOF
 ```

-And it WORKED.
-I'm not saying I did a victory dance around my desk, but my office chair definitely did a full 360° spin.

-Is this elegant?
-Not even close.
-But hey, sometimes the messiest hacks are the ones that save your deadline.

-## How I Actually Implemented This

-Here's how I set it up in our production environment (which, by the way, has ridiculous DLP policies that made this whole ordeal even more fun):
+This minimal PDF satisfies the input requirement while adding negligible overhead to your flow.

+## Implementation Steps

+Here's how to implement this solution in your flow:

-1. **Set Up the Logic**
+1. **Set Up Conditional Logic**
-   - Started with our standard manual trigger
+   - Start with your trigger (manual, automated, etc.)
-   - Added a condition checking if a file exists
+   - Add a condition to check if a file exists in the input
-   - Tried five different approaches before landing on what actually worked

-2. **The Empty PDF Magic**
+2. **Create the Empty PDF Variable**
-   - Created a string variable (I named mine "EmptyPDFTrick" so others would know exactly what shenanigans I was up to)
+   - Add a string variable named "EmptyPDFContent"
-   - Pasted that PDF skeleton above into it
+   - Set its value to the PDF content shown above
-   - Skipped the Compose action because we needed all the performance we could get

-3. **The Conditional Logic**
+3. **Configure the Conditional Path**
-   - When there's a real file: Used that in the custom prompt
+   - When there's a real file: Use the actual file in the custom prompt
-   - When there's no file: Fed it my empty PDF imposter
+   - When there's no file: Use the empty PDF variable instead
-   - Watched in satisfaction as it ran flawlessly.
-FINALLY.

-Here's my actual flow (company identifiers removed to protect the innocent):
+Here's an example flow structure:

 ![Screenshot of an example flow](/assets/img/posts/flow_example.png)

-## The Technical Details (For Those Who Care)
+## Technical Implementation

-Our trigger is set up with an optional file input, like this:
+The trigger can be set up with an optional file input:

 ![Trigger inputs showing file option](/assets/img/posts/trigger_inputs.png)

-And the expression I'm using to make this work is:
+The expression used to implement the conditional logic is:

 ```
 if(equals(null,triggerBody()?['file'])?['contentBytes']),outputs('Compose_empty_pdf'),triggerBody()?['file']?['contentBytes'])
 ```

-When I first wrote this expression, I had to triple-check it because one misplaced parenthesis and the whole thing would explode.
-Been there, done that, got the error screenshots to prove it.
+This expression checks if the file input is null or empty and provides the appropriate content accordingly.

-## Why This Actually Works
+## Why This Works

-It's like bringing an inflatable pool toy to a swimming test.
-Technically, you're floating, even if it's not how the instructors intended.
+This solution works because:

-The PDF validation only checks if:
+1. The PDF validation only verifies:
-1. The file starts with %PDF
+   - The file starts with %PDF
-2. The structure is technically valid
+   - The structure is technically valid
-3. It can be parsed
+   - It can be parsed

-It doesn't care if there's actual content.
-It's like the bouncer who only checks if your ID exists, not if it's any good.

-## Real Life Scenarios Where This Saved My Bacon

-This wasn't just a theoretical exercise.
-This trick saved our quarterly review process last month when we had to process 178 documents, around 70 of which had no attachments.

-Before finding this workaround, I had built TWO SEPARATE FLOWS:
-- One for submissions with files
-- One for submissions without

-Tried maintaining that setup for two weeks.
-Absolute nightmare.
-0/10, would not recommend.

-With this trick, we consolidated everything into one flow.
-The business users have no idea about the digital contortions happening behind the scenes, and that's exactly how it should be.

-## Tips From Someone Who Learned The Hard Way

-1. **Name Things Clearly**
-   I've inherited enough flows with mysterious variable names like "Variable1" to know better.
-Name it "EmptyPDFForMissingFiles" and save the next person some grief.

-2. **Comment Your Flow**
-   Trust me on this one.
-In six months, you'll have NO MEMORY of why this weird PDF thing is in your flow.
-Future You will thank Present You for the explanation.
+2. The empty PDF satisfies these requirements while:
+   - Being extremely small (less than 1KB)
+   - Having no actual content to process
+   - Not affecting downstream operations

+## Practical Applications

+This technique is particularly useful for:

+1. **Document Review Processes**
+   - When supporting documents are optional but the workflow is consistent

+2. **Form Submissions**
+   - For handling forms where attachments may or may not be provided

+3. **Approval Workflows**
+   - When documentation requirements vary by case type

+Using this approach allows consolidation of multiple flows into a single flow, significantly reducing maintenance overhead.

+## Best Practices

+For maintainability and clarity:

+1. **Use Descriptive Names**
+   - Name your variable something clear like "EmptyPDFForMissingFiles"

+2. **Add Comments**
+   - Document the purpose of the empty PDF in your flow

-3. **Add Error Handling**
+3. **Implement Error Handling**
-   Because something will eventually break.
-It always does.
-My flow has a nice try-catch that emails me if things explode so I can fix it before anyone notices.
+   - Add appropriate error handling around your custom prompt actions

-## Other Approaches I Tried Before Landing Here
+## Alternative Approaches Considered

-Let's save you some time:

-1. **Using Flow Branches**
-   Tried splitting the flow based on whether a file exists.
-Ended up with an overly complex mess.
+Other potential solutions, each with their own drawbacks:

+1. **Creating Separate Flows**
+   - One for submissions with files, one without
+   - Increases maintenance complexity significantly

 2. **Multiple Custom Prompts**
-   Attempted using different prompt actions for with/without file scenarios.
-The maintenance was a nightmare.

-3. **Waiting for Microsoft to Fix It**
-   Ha!
-I still have the support ticket number.
-No movement in weeks.

-Sometimes you just need to solve your own problems.
+   - Different actions for different scenarios
+   - Leads to workflow duplication

+3. **Different File Types**
+   - Empty text files or other formats
+   - May not work with all custom prompt configurations

-## Final Thoughts
+## Conclusion

-This isn't the most beautiful solution I've ever created.
-In fact, it feels a bit like using duct tape to fix a leaky pipe.
-But in the world of enterprise automation, sometimes duct tape is all you've got.

-And you know what?
-It's been running flawlessly for three months across four different flows processing hundreds of documents.
-Sometimes the ugly solutions are the ones that keep working when the elegant ones fall apart.

-Have you run into similar limitations?
-Found your own questionable-but-effective workarounds?
-Drop them in the comments — always looking to add more tricks to my "break glass in case of emergency" toolkit.
+While not the most elegant solution, this empty PDF approach provides a practical workaround to a current limitation in Power Automate custom prompts.
+It enables streamlined workflows when dealing with optional file inputs in a system that doesn't natively support them.

+Have you encountered similar limitations in Power Automate?
+Share your own solutions in the comments.

-#PowerAutomate #RealWorldAutomation #HacksAndWorkarounds #MicrosoftFlow
+#PowerAutomate #Automation #WorkflowSolutions #MicrosoftFlow #TechnicalTips